redox-os/book/src/libraries-apis.md

 It also offer backward compatibility for binaries compiled with old API versions.

-Currently, only libredox will have a stable ABI, relibc will be unstable only as long as it's under heavy development and redox_syscall will remain unstable even after the 1.0 version of Redox.
+Currently only libredox will have a stable ABI, relibc will be unstable only as long as it's under heavy development and redox_syscall will remain unstable even after the 1.0 version of Redox.

 Our final goal is to keep the Redox ABI stable in all `1.x` versions, if an ABI break happens, the next versions will be `2.x`

 A program compiled with an old API **version** will continue to work with a new API version, in most cases statically linked library updates or program updates will require recompilation, while in others a new ABI version will add performance and security improvements that would recommend a recompilation of the program.

+If the dynamic linker can't resolve the references of the program binary, a recompilation is required.

 ## Interfaces